sandokim/sandokim.github.io/_posts/CUDA/2024-07-23-CUDA-pytorch-cpp-cuda-extension.md

 ![image](https://github.com/user-attachments/assets/1dc62636-0a44-4772-ae17-7ed120a1db29)

-CUDA does parallel computation and return the output to pytorch
+CUDA does parallel computation and return the output to pytorch.

+So the actual important part is on cuda, not c++.

+c++ is only a bridge that connect pytorch and cuda.

 ### Reference